 Accessing Products on the NHS

-• Children under the age of five are rarely provided with NHS products, as some level of daytime wetting is developmentally expected
+– Children under five are rarely provided NHS products, as some wetting is developmentally normal.

-• Children aged 5 and over with a diagnosed continence condition and an ongoing clinical need are the most likely to qualify
+– Children aged five and over with diagnosed conditions and ongoing needs are more likely to qualify.

-• Referral is typically via GP to a paediatric continence service or community nurse
+– Referral is usually via GP to a paediatric continence service or community nurse.

-If you have been dismissed at a GP appointment or feel your child’s need is not being taken seriously, the guidance in our post on what to do when a GP dismisses a continence concern may be useful.
+If your child’s needs are not being adequately addressed, our guide on “what to do when a GP dismisses a continence concern” may be helpful.

 Choosing the Right Product: A Practical Framework

-• Small, occasional leaks with urgency: Insert pad (TENA Kids or similar) or washable absorbent underwear
+– Small, occasional leaks with urgency: Insert pad or washable underwear

-• Frequent or unpredictable full voids: Pull-up with good capacity, or taped brief if pull-up containment is insufficient
+– Frequent or unpredictable full voids: Good capacity pull-up or taped brief

-• Complex needs, limited mobility, or inability to manage changes independently: Taped brief; pursue NHS prescription route
+– Complex needs or limited mobility: Taped brief; pursue NHS prescription

-For children with ASD or sensory processing differences, the feel of a product matters as much as its function.
-A technically superior product that the child refuses to wear is no use at all.
-Our guide on managing bedwetting and incontinence as a family touches on how to approach product selection when a child is resistant.
+For children with sensory processing differences, comfort and texture are important.
+A product that the child refuses to wear is ineffective.
+Our guide on managing bedwetting and incontinence as a family offers advice on product selection for resistant children.

 Where to Buy Daytime Continence Products in the UK

-• Online specialists: NRS Healthcare, Incontinence UK, HARTMANN Direct, Diapers.co.uk — widest range, often better value in bulk
+– Online specialists: NRS Healthcare, Incontinence UK, HARTMANN Direct, Diapers.co.uk—wider range, often better value in bulk

-• NHS prescription: Via GP or continence nurse referral, for children who meet local eligibility criteria
+– NHS prescription: Via GP or continence nurse, for eligible children

-• Reusable brands direct: Confitex, WUKA, Brolly Sheets — typically sold through own websites or Amazon
+– Reusable brands: Confitex, WUKA, Brolly Sheets—sold through their websites or Amazon

 Getting Support Beyond Products

-Products manage the immediate problem, but if daytime wetting is ongoing and causing your child distress, clinical support is worth pursuing.
-ERIC (the children’s bowel and bladder charity) operates a helpline and has a GP referral letter template available on its website.
-The Bladder and Bowel UK charity also provides resources for families navigating continence in children with additional needs.
+If daytime wetting persists and causes distress, seek clinical support.
+ERIC (children’s bowel and bladder charity) offers a helpline and a GP referral letter template.
+Bladder and Bowel UK provides resources for families with children with additional needs.

-If daytime wetting is accompanied by nighttime wetting, understanding both patterns together is useful — our post on how daytime and nighttime wetting relate explains how the two often share common causes and how treatment is typically approached when both are present.
+If daytime wetting occurs alongside nighttime wetting, understanding both patterns is helpful.
+Our post on “how daytime and nighttime wetting relate” explains common causes and treatment approaches.

 Summary

-Daytime incontinence products for children in the UK span a wide range — from discreet insert pads for light urge leakage to full taped briefs for complex needs.
-The right product depends on volume, frequency, the child’s age and mobility, and their sensory preferences.
-NHS support is available in some cases but varies by region.
-Starting with a well-matched product, maintaining a spare in a school bag, and pursuing clinical assessment where wetting is significant are the most practical steps forward.
-If you are still working out what is causing the wetting alongside managing it day-to-day, our overview of what causes wetting in children is a useful companion read.
+UK daytime incontinence products range from discreet insert pads for light leakage to full taped briefs for complex needs.
+The appropriate choice depends on volume, frequency, age, mobility, and sensory preferences.
+NHS support is available in some regions.
+Starting with a suitable product, keeping a spare in a school bag, and seeking clinical assessment for significant wetting are practical steps.
+For further understanding of causes, see our overview of “what causes wetting in children.”